ICESAT-2HackWeek/sea-ice-tutorials/.ipynb_checkpoints/README-checkpoint.md

 The ICESat-2 data products are provided in the Hierarchical Data Format – version 5 (HDF-5) format and have recently been made publicly available through the National Snow and Ice Data Center (NSIDC - https://nsidc.org/data/icesat-2).
 See the hdf5 tutorial (https://github.com/ICESAT-2HackWeek/intro-hdf5) for more information on this data format.

 ## Hack ideas/utilities

+CHANGE THIS TO HIGHLIGHT THE HACK REPOS AND NOTEBOOKS.

 * How can we calculate sea ice roughness?
 What are the best metrics to use for this considering the spatial/temporal resolution of ICESat-2.
 * ATL07 in the marginal ice zone - how can we extend the capability of this product in regions of low ice concentration?
 This might be important for understanding the potential for polynya detection with ICESat-2.